EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: Experimental Results

 \subsubsection{Impact of Initial Population Size}

-To evaluate the role of LLM-driven diversity, we varied the number of initial agents from 10 to 30, while keeping all other parameters fixed.
-Figure~\ref{fig:population-size} shows the resulting trends in LCCT, BCCT, and MSCT.
+We varied the number of initial test population size to be 10, 15, 20, 25, and 30, while keeping all other parameters fixed.
+This was done by having each of our five temperature and prompt configurations run multiple times (2, 3, 4, 5, and 6 to generate 10, 15, 20, 25, and 30, respectively).
+Table~\ref{tab:initial_population_sensitivity} shows the LCCT, BCCT, and MSCT results (in each row) with different initial population sizes (in each column).

-We observe a clear monotonic gain up to a population size of 25, after which scores plateau.
+As expected, the results show a monotonic gain in all metrics as the population size increases.
+Beyond an initial population size of 25 we did not observe significant gains, with both MSCT and LCCT maintaining the same value of 0.87 and 0.92 respectively.
+These results show that increasing the population size past 25 test suites does not contribute to the overall performance.